 RESCISSIONS:

-WD Letter 12-19
+WD Letter 12-19, Change 1

 BACKGROUND:

 The Workforce Innovation and Opportunity Act (WIOA) establishes allowances for individuals to select training providers and programs located outside of their workforce areas, including training providers and programs located outside of the state.
 The Texas Workforce Commission (TWC) maintains the statewide Eligible Training Provider List (ETPL), which lists the providers that are eligible to receive funding through ITAs.